Carly07/the_gin_shed/README.md

 * Try to go to the register url when already logged in, confirm that the user is redirected to the home page.
 * Logout then go to the register page again.
 Confirm that the register form is displayed as expected.
 * Fill in the form with a username already in the database, confirm that the user is informed that they must use a unique username.
-* Fill in the email input with a non-email address, confirm the user is shown an error asking the to use an email address.
+* Fill in the email input with a non-email address, confirm the user is shown an error asking them to use an email address.
 * Fill in the form with two different emails, confirm the error is caught and the user is informed of their mistake.
 * Fill in the form with two different passwords, confirm the error is caught and the user is informed of their mistake.
-* Fill in the registration for correctly, confirm that the user is automatically directed to the verify email page.
+* Fill in the registration form correctly, confirm that the user is automatically directed to the verify email page.

 #### Login Page
 * Attempt to login with a username not in the database, confirm the relevant error message is shown.